 Colorado 2-1-1 is a service that provides free and confidential information and referrals to a variety of health and human services, including substance use disorder treatment options.

 They can also help connect individuals with crisis services and provide support to those experiencing homelessness or legal issues related to substance use.

 Colorado Crisis Services is a resource that provides 24/7 support for mental health, substance abuse, and other crises, including suicide prevention.
 The services are available to individuals of all ages and backgrounds, and include support for those struggling with substance use disorder, connecting them with resources and treatment options.

-Zinnia Healing is a service that offers drug and alcohol rehab centers nationwide.
+Zinnia Health is a service that offers drug and alcohol rehab centers nationwide.
 We can help you find the nearest substance abuse treatment program near to you in CO.

 How Bad is Substance Use Disorder in Colorado?

 We shared the following 2020 alcohol-related death stats: